binarypearl/Flashcard-Prime/README.md

-﻿Introduction:
+﻿Introduction:<br/>
- Flashcard Prime:  An Android application that allows you to tap a flashcard to flip it.
+ Flashcard Prime is an Android application that allows you to tap a flashcard to flip it.
 This application is designed to have multiple “decks” of flashcards.
 After selecting a deck, a series of cards will be presented.
 Once you think you know the answer, tap the card to reveal the answer.
 Tap again to flip to the original side, or click